michaelprescott17/Vanderbilt-Cybersecurity-Project-One/README.md

 These Beats allow us to collect the following information from each machine:
 - Filebeat collects system log data from the web servers.
 Geo location, ssh logins, and time stamps are all collected and presented.
 There are many types of information that can be collected in addition to these.
--Metricbeats collects information from the system and services running on the server.
+- Metricbeats collects information from the system and services running on the server.
 Network traffic and CPU usage are monitored.
 Apache, MySQL, and Nginx can all be monitored using metricbeats.
 There are many types of information that can be gathered using metricbeats in addition to the above.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: